 The Profit and Loss A/C Statement provides a complete summary of revenue generated and expenses incurred by a company, which in turns gives an insight whether a company is making profits or a loss.

-In simple terms, profit and loss statement provides a detailed look into the financial health of a company over a period of time.
+In simple terms, the profit and loss statement provides a detailed look into the financial health of a company over a period of time.

 I have created an easy to use Profit and Loss Accounts template, grouping all revenue and expenses.
 This template is useful for businesses of all sizes.